ankityadav33/MEANTraining/README.md

 Component: It has its own template, styles, business-logic
 Attribute:  It doesn't change the DOM layout but changes the behaviour of the application. eg-> ng-class and ng-style
 Structural: Changes the structure of the DOM and hence changes the behaviour of the application. eg-> mg-if, ng-for and ng-switch

+//Component life cycle

+- ngOnChanges : If a value is changed
+- ngOnInit : when a compnent get intitilised on the page
+- ngDoCheck : whenever there is a change with a variable
+- ngAfterContentInit
+- ngAfterContentChecked
+- ngAfterViewInit
+- ngAfterViewChecked
+- ngOnDestroy